HarshVerm/portfolio/content/jobs/Qapita Fintech/index.md

 ---

 - Work with a variety of different languages, platforms, - C#, Onion Architecture.
-- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Communicate with multi-disciplinary teams of engineers, designers, producers.